Do you think email marketing is dead?

-- Email marketing in non-profit receive a 20.4% open rate
+- Email marketing in non-profit receives a 20.4% open rate

-- Email marketing in healthcare receive 19.1% open rate
+- Email marketing in healthcare receives 19.1% open rate

-- Email marketing in education receive an 18.9% open rate
+- Email marketing in education receives an 18.9% open rate

-- Email marketing in real estate receive an 18.9% open rate
+- Email marketing in real estate receives an 18.9% open rate

-Many marketers are switching over to social media channels, chatbots and others to attract high-valued prospects, in the current scenario.
+Many marketers are switching to social media channels, chatbots and others to attract high-valued prospects in the current scenario.
 While these channels are useful but none can replace email marketing.
-This mode has its own charm and the magnetic power to convert the prospects into customers.
-The convenient thing about email marketing is that almost all organizations can afford to implement it in their marketing process, be it the SMBs or the large enterprises.
+This mode has its charm and the magnetic power to convert prospects into customers.
+The convenient thing about email marketing is that almost all organizations can afford to implement it in their marketing process, be it SMBs or large enterprises.

-It, along with the latest technologies, such as artificial intelligence and automation, is streamlining marketing communication.
-Marketers could just send emails to their customers at the right time.
+Along with the latest technologies, such as artificial intelligence and automation, it is streamlining marketing communication.
+Marketers could send emails to their customers at the right time.